 So how to do most people handicap totals?
 The most basic strategy is to look at the scoring averages for both teams.
 Where the public falls short is they tend to focus on the offensive numbers for both teams.
 They simply add up the two scoring averages and compare that number to the total set by the books.

-I’m going to caution against such simplistic handicapping as just looking at the .
+I’m going to caution against such simplistic handicapping.
 You’ll quickly learn that the most obvious bet is typically a losing one and I have plenty of data to back it up.

 A more true indicator would be combining how many points a team is scoring and allowing.
 For example, if a team is averaging 24.4 ppg and allowing 18.6 ppg.
-The average combined score in all their contests to this point is 43.
+The average combined score is 43.
 You would figure out this number for the other side, add the two together and divide by 2.

 Best NCAAF Total Systems for UNDER